wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-docker-compose-messaging-rabbitmq/README.md

 * **Service Gateway**: port **8762**.
 This service redirects traffic from outside system to inside system.
 Main tasks:
      * **Redirecting**: this service can redirect requests from outside system to some services inside system
      * **Load balancing**: this service can take care of load balancing requests from outside system to services inside system basing on information from service Discovery
-* **Service HelloWorld BE**: port **9090**.
-This service provides message, port and uuid
+* **Service Publisher**: port **9090**.
+This service publishes message, port and uuid
-* **Service HelloWorld FE**: port **8080**.
-This service provides message, port of BE, uuid of BE, port of FE and uuid of FE.
-It contacts with Hello World BE service
+* **Service Subscriber**: port **8080**.
+This service subscribes message and displays message, port of BE, uuid of BE, port of FE and uuid of FE.

 ##### Flow
 The following flow takes place in this project:
 1. User via Browser sends request to Service Gateway for content
-1. Service Gateway sends request to Service HelloWorld FE for content
+1. Service Gateway sends request to Service Publisher for publishing message
-1. Service HelloWorld FE sends request to service HelloWorld BE for content
+1. Service Publisher publishes message
-1. Service HelloWorld BE sends back response to service HelloWorld FE with message, port and uuid
+1. Service Subscriber subscribes message
-1. Service HelloWorld FE sends back response to Service Gateway with message, port of BE, uuid of BE, port of FE and uuid of FE
+1. Service Subscriber sends back response to Service Gateway with message, port of BE, uuid of BE, port of FE and uuid of FE
 1. Service Gateway sends back response to User via Browser with message, port of BE, uuid of BE, port of FE and uuid of FE

 ##### Launch